IUDataStructuresCourse/wire-routing-the-mediocre-coder/README.md

 # C343 Project - Routing Wires on a Chip

+##Group Solution Summary
+For this project, a Breadth First Search is the main algorithm used for finding paths between two points.
+BFS itself wont exactly find the path however, the path can be obtained from the BFS results.
+In order to accommodate for obstacles, and points that cannot be used for a path, the preconditions for a BFS method will simply be changed.

+For example, the BFS method takes a board and two coordinates as start and finish with the Board b, there is enough information to decide which points are obstacles from within that Board object.
+A BFS will be run on that Board starting at the start node.
+Once the finish node is found in that search, then the algorithm will stop, because you have reached the destination.

+BFS itself produces a list of 'paths'.
+Think of BFS as ripples in a pond.
+Preforming the search, there will be paths produced (lists of Coords) all within one ArrayList.
+These paths are not all needed.
+The only path needed is the path that reaches from the start node to the finish.
+That path is THE path for two Coords.
+Helper functions obtain this path for the final output of paths in a given board.

+Further explaination for helper functions is given in comments for the Routing class.

 ## Project Description

 In this project you will implement a Java program that places wires on